KittyGiraudel/site/_posts/2013-11-12-themes-layouts-twig.md

 ---
-title: "Dealing with themes and layouts with Twig"
+title: Dealing with themes and layouts with Twig
 tags:
   - templates
   - Twig